 CCWC is a one-day conference serving women of all generations, ethnicities, and backgrounds.
 The forum educates and facilitates idea-sharing about how to succeed personally and professionally in life while juggling the increasingly complex and diverse demands of family and community.

 CCWC also serves women who are struggling, as it has donated more than $1,200,000 to women’s and children’s community benefit organizations.

 The CENTRAL CALIFORNIA WOMEN’S CONFERENCE was founded in 1988 by the late State Senator Ken L. Maddy of Fresno.

 The conference is a 501(c)(3) nonprofit, non-political organization for women of all ages and ethnicities (Tax I.D. #77-0178140).
 The mission of the conference is to educate, motivate and inspire women to excel in their professional and personal lives.

 This premier conference for women’s topics is a day-long forum.
 The event includes a warm-up speaker, luncheon keynote speaker, 21 breakout sessions, a tradeshow with more than 175 vendors and a cool-down speaker and reception.
 The sessions address issues relevant to women and are conducted by national, regional and local experts.
-Now in the 32nd year, CCWC is the largest gathering of women in Central California, drawing crowds of 3,500+ women.
+Now in its 33rd year, CCWC is the largest gathering of women in Central California, drawing crowds of 3,500+ women.
 It is one of the largest women’s conferences in California.